noahkw/acmetk/docs/configuration.rst

 ACME Client
 ###########

-The ACME client is usually configured as a part of an :class:`~acme_broker.server.AcmeBroker` or :class:`~acme_broker.server.AcmeProxy` app.
+The ACME client is usually configured as a part of an :class:`~acmetk.server.AcmeBroker` or :class:`~acmetk.server.AcmeProxy` app.

 The *client* block inside the respective app's surrounding configuration block might look as follows: